Planning Better Buildings

 FAQs

 • Although the library has a lease agreement with Josephine County through 2030, the county has expressed the desire to use the library building for offices.
-Through most of 2025, the library teetered under the threat of lease termination and the need to quickly move to another location which would have been tremendously disruptive to the community of library users.
+Through most of 2025, the library teetered under the threat of lease termination and the need to quickly move to another location, which would have been tremendously disruptive to the community of library users.
 The new library will be fully owned by the library and built with the potential for future expansion to serve the community’s growing population.

 The new library will offer the economic benefits of internet access, a wide variety of public programs, and materials to borrow for education, enrichment, and entertainment.
 The library will be a thriving community center where all can come together to learn, work, and play, and will include ample meeting space where local organizations and groups can connect.
 The property’s downtown location will help revitalize that area, linking the historic district to the Rogue River.

+The Grants Pass library serves as the main staff, volunteer, and processing hub for the whole Josephine Community Library District system.
 Last year, more than 300,000 items were checked out across the four branches, including ebooks and audiobooks.
 Thousands of residents used public computers, and volunteers contributed service equal to about 10 full-time employees.

 Spread the word: Help share accurate information with friends and neighbors.